Lorna McGhee

-Lorna McGhee (born 1972) is a Scottish flutist and teacher, currently serving as Principal Flute of the Pittsburgh Symphony Orchestra since 2012.
+Lorna McGhee (born 1972) is a Scottish flutist and teacher, who since 2024 holds the position of Principal Flute at the Boston Symphony Orchestra.
+She served as Principal Flute of the Pittsburgh Symphony Orchestra from 2012 to 2024.
 In addition, she is an Artist Lecturer in Flute at Carnegie Mellon University.
 Past positions include co-principal flute of the BBC Symphony Orchestra and associate professor of flute at the University of British Columbia.
 She is currently a member of a flute, viola, and harp ensemble, 'Trio Verlaine' with her husband, violist David Harding and harpist Heidi Krutzen.
 McGhee is known for her "luscious tone colors and dynamics."

 Career

 Lorna McGhee was born in 1972 and grew up in the Scottish town of Largs.
 She began playing the flute at 8 years old, and at age 11 began her studies at the Royal Scottish Academy of Music in Glasgow with David Nicholson, then principal flute of the Scottish Chamber Orchestra.
 She continued her studies in London at the Royal Academy of Music with William Bennett and Michie Bennett.
 She won the position of co-principal flute in the BBC Symphony Orchestra immediately following her graduation from RAM.
 Following this position, she taught flute for a year at the University of Michigan, which she later said she was "too young for."

 After her marriage to violist David Harding, she moved to an adjunct flute teaching position at the University of British Columbia.
 During this time, she pursued a master's degree in liberal studies while she reevaluated the role of music in her life.
 This journey ultimately led her to believe "it is always a choice about playing, we are under no compulsion to play."
 In 2012, she succeeded Robert Langevin as principal flute of the Pittsburgh Symphony Orchestra.
 Three years later, McGhee succeeded Jeanne Baxstresser on the flute faculty at Carnegie Mellon University in 2015.